 Step-by-Step Instructions

-2. Sift the sugar, flour, and baking powder together into a bowl; add salt and stir well.
+- Sift the sugar, flour, and baking powder together into a bowl; add the salt and stir to combine.

-4. Add the dry ingredients; mix on low until the dry ingredients are coated with the fats (about 1 minute), then switch to medium speed and beat for about 2 more minutes.
+- Add the dry ingredients; mix on low until coated with the fats (about 1 minute), then increase to medium speed and beat for about 2 more minutes.

-5. Add the rum, then add the beaten eggs in three parts, mixing at medium speed after each addition until fully incorporated, about 1.5 minutes total.
+- Add the rum, then add the beaten eggs in three additions, mixing at medium speed after each addition until fully incorporated, about 1½ minutes total.

-7. Bake in a preheated oven at 180°C (356°F) for 50–55 minutes or until golden brown.
+- Bake in a preheated oven at 356°F (180°C) for 50–55 minutes, or until golden brown and a toothpick inserted into the center comes out clean.
 Let the cake cool in the pan for about 5 minutes, then remove and invert onto a rack to cool completely.

-8. Dust with powdered sugar before serving.
-Store in an airtight container at room temperature for up to three days, or refrigerate for about five days.
-You can enjoy it cold or warm it up at 160°C (320°F) for 5–8 minutes.
+- Dust with powdered sugar before serving.
+Store in an airtight container at room temperature for up to 3 days, or refrigerate for up to 5 days.
+Enjoy chilled, or warm at 320°F (160°C) for 5–8 minutes before serving.

 Watch the full tutorial video here: Philly Fluff Cake